-My student Shirley K: What keeps you coming back?
+My student Helen Swan: What keeps you coming back?

-2. Or is this you ? - Your pain is really long term pain: Come to Gentle Yoga for Persistent Pain
+2. Or is this you ? - Your pain is really long term: Come to Gentle Yoga for Persistent Pain

 You need safe and sensitive tools to help you manage your condition.
 These specialised classes help people who have been in pain for a lengthy period because they retrain the brain's pain response through somatic (body) and cognitive (mind) practices.
 Research shows that the brain can change due to its capacity for neuroplasticity - good news for long term pain sufferers!